adamsmasher/sokobanDOS/lesson2/README.markdown

 Quit:           DB      0
 ```

 Here's where we define `Quit`.
-The `DB` mnemonic means Define Byte, and it
+The `DB` mnemonic means Define Byte; it
-simply instructs NASM to write the operand byte out into the binary file
+instructs NASM to write the operand byte out into the binary file
 it's generating.
 When DOS runs our program, the binary is simply copied to
 address 0x100 in memory and then jumped to.
 Hence, this `DB` is allocating
 space in memory, right after our program code, to store whether or not